 For Medicare beneficiaries, CMS requires a modifier to be billed with the CAR-T therapy HCPCS product code in certain circumstances.
 In transmittal 11774, CMS issued billing instructions when submitting professional claims for the CAR-T therapy product and administration for Places of Service 11 (office) or 49 (independent clinic).
 Due to the inability of the current system to process these claims due to the field length topping out at 7 digits, CMS created a new modifier, -LU, to allow for fractionated billing of the HCPCS code.
 However, this modifier is not applicable to hospital outpatient departments.
-CMS states that hospital providers do not need to change their billing and will continue to bill 1 unit for the CAR-T therapy product HCPCS code.33
+CMS states that hospital providers do not need to change their billing and will continue to bill 1 unit for the CAR-T therapy product HCPCS code.

-In the CY 2023 Medicare Physician Fee Schedule (MPFS) final rule, CMS finalized either the JW modifier or the JZ modifier for separately payable drugs/biologicals.
-The JW modifier indicates there were discarded drug amounts from single vials or packages payable under Part B. The new JZ modifier indicates there was no discarded amount.
-CMS stated in the rule that it considered "separately payable drugs/biologicals" to be those with HCPCS codes that are assigned status indicator "K" (Nonpass-Through Drugs and Nonimplantable Biologicals) or "G" (Pass-Through Drugs and Biologicals), under the Outpatient Prospective Payment System.
-The product-specific CAR-T therapy HCPCS codes in the table below have either a status indicator of "K", or "G".
-The new modifier JZ, to indicate there is no discard, is effective as of January 1, 2023, and required on claims as of July 1, 2023, and claim edits for JW and JZ modifiers began October
+In the CY 2023 Medicare Physician Fee Schedule (MPFS) final rule, CMS finalized either the JW modifier or the JZ modifier for separately payable drugs/biologicals, effective July 1, 2023.
+The JW modifier indicates there were discarded drug amounts from single use containers payable under Part B. The JZ modifier indicates there was no discarded amount.
+CMS stated in the rule that it considered "separately payable drugs/biologicals" to be those with HCPCS codes that are assigned status indicator "K" (Nonpass-Through Drugs and Nonimplantable Biologicals) or "G" (Pass-

-2023 MPFS final rule.
+Through Drugs and Biologicals), under the Outpatient Prospective Payment System, which includes CAR-T products.
+For more information, review the CY 2023 MPFS final rule or CMS' FAQ on the JW and JZ modifiers here.

 Current CAR-T Product HCPCS Codes